tracim/tracim/README.md

 # Introduction to POD #

-Pod is collaborative software designed to allow people to work on and share various data and document types.
+Tracim is collaborative software designed to allow people to work on and share various data and document types.

 It is [AGPL licenced](http://fr.wikipedia.org/wiki/GNU_Affero_General_Public_License) software.

-Pod is licensed under the terms of the
+Tracim is licensed under the terms of the
 [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.txt) as published by the [Free Software Foundation](http://www.fsf.org/).